 The Freedom of Information Act came into force on January 1st 2005.
 This act gives you the right to access the information held by CCC.
 There are exemptions to this right and should any of these apply, we are required to explain this to you.
 Some information may incur a charge and details of these charges can be found on the website.

-Further information on the County’s Freedom of Information Team and its role within the organisation can be found on the Freedom of Information pages of this website.
+Further information on the County Council’s Freedom of Information Team and its role within the organisation can be found on the Freedom of Information pages.

 Collecting information automatically